How To Delete ALL Photos from your Android Device [May 2020]

-No worries.
-Deleting all your photos en masse is actually a pretty simple task to take on, and it’s only going to take a few steps to get it all done.
-So sit back, pour yourself a drink, and don’t stress—we’ll have all of the evidence of that nast ex, those bad decisions, and even those weird blurry pictures you took of your friend’s dog gone in no time.
+Deleting all of your photos en masse is actually a pretty simple task to take on, and it’s only going to take a few steps to get it all done.

 Step One: Consider Backing Up Your Photos